TinyGobby/Lean-Value-Tree-Visualisation/README.md

 3) To build the tree with a json type: dotnet run <path to json file>

-NB for this to work it is vital that the tree you are building is formatted in the above order.
+NB for this to work it is vital that the tree you are building is formatted in the order outlined above.

 ## Contributers